WAdama/Samba_AD_Checks/README.md

 The first script - ad_check_db.sh - is using ***samba-tool dbcheck*** to get just the checked objects and found errors.
 The variant of this script - ad_check_db_mail.sh - can be used to send a mail with the full output of samba-tool dbcheck when an error is found.

-The second script - ad_check_rep - is using ***samba-tool drs showrepl*** to count the consecutive errors found in AD DC replication.
-This script comes with the possibility of mailing, too.
+The second script - ad_check_rep - is using ***samba-tool drs showrepl*** to look for errors in replication.
+This script uses the JSON output to show the last time of replication and its status.
+It's similar to the original PRTG sensor except it shows the data for each naming context in one senor.

 Both sensor have set a standard warning limit of zero so when at least one error is counted the sensor goes into warning state.